nicoespeon/abracadabra/README.md

 # Refactorix

+> 👷 This project is under initial development phase and is not stable yet.

 Refactorix is a Visual Studio Code extension that brings you automated refactorings for JavaScript and TypeScript.

-Our goal is to provide you with easy-to-use refactorings, which usability helps you understand what's going on.
+Our goal is to provide you with easy-to-use, intuitive refactorings.
+They help you clean the code and understand what's going on.

-> TK: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+![Illustration of "Extract Variable" refactoring][demo-extract-variable-with-shortcut]

 ## Installation